Golf Tutorials

 Walking up to your ball with 14 clubs to choose from is overwhelming.
 It creates doubt before you've even started your swing.
 For now, let’s make it easy.
 We’re going to build your entire game around just four reliable clubs.
 Head to the range and the course with only these four:

-• A club to tee-off and advance up fairways safely: This isn’t necessarily your driver - leave the big headed club at home for now!
-For most players shooting over 120 your 'go to weapon' should be a modern hybrid or even a 7-wood.
-For now we will call this `the Advancer` and it's incredibly forgiving compared your other longer-clubs and it’s very easy to hit off both a tee and the fairway.
-This is the single-biggest change you can make and it will save you handfuls of strokes during every round you play.
+• A club to tee-off and advance up fairways safely: This isn’t necessarily your driver - leave the big-headed club at home for now!
+For most players shooting over 120, your 'go to weapon' should be a modern hybrid or even a 7-wood.
+We'll call this the "Advancer" and it's incredibly forgiving compared to your other longer clubs and it’s very easy to hit off both a tee and the fairway.
+This is the single-biggest change you can make and it will save you many strokes during every round you play.

-• Your comfort iron (usually a 7-iron): Once you have advanced the ball into a safer and less-dangerous area from to tee you're going to use a mid-iron to continue to advance the ball towards the putting green.
-Once you get to with ~125-150-yards of the hole you have now reached the "target-zone".
-Use this club for any shot between ~100-150-yards.
+• Your comfort iron (usually a 7-iron): Once you have advanced the ball into a safer area, you're going to use a mid-iron to continue to move the ball towards the putting green.
+Once you get to within ~125-150 yards of the hole, you have reached the "target zone."
+Use this club for any shot between ~100-150 yards.
 No need to hit it perfectly - just get comfortable making a smooth, balanced swing and moving the ball forward.

 • A Pitching Wedge: This is your utility tool from 100 yards and in, whether it's for a shorter full shot or a simple chip around the green.